jonathanspw/jonathanspw.com/content/about/about.md

 Outside of technology I am an avid hunter and conservationist, boating and water sports enthusiast, and member of the United States Coast Guard Auxiliary having held the rank of Flotilla Commander in the past.
 I have been certified as a crewman, coxswain, and PWC operator.

-![Jonathan and Caroline at CERN](/images/jonathan-and-caroline-at-cern.jpg) _My wife and in the Large Hadron Collider at CERN as part of an AlmaLinux tour._
+![Jonathan and Caroline at CERN](/images/jonathan-and-caroline-at-cern.jpg) _My wife and me in the Large Hadron Collider at CERN as part of an AlmaLinux tour._